Swapnil2429/Item-Recommendation-System/README.md

 ***Data Type Conversion***:
 Coverts ITEM CODE and Quantity Sold to string.

-Erases commas in the Amount column and makes this column numeric.

-***Handling Missing Data***:
-We also use the dataframe function to find the rows with the missing values and subsequently drop these rows.

 ***Top 10 Products by Quantity***: The collected data is grouped by ITEM CODE, the Quantity Sold is summed up and the first ten products in the list are chosen.